drrdrem/drrdrem.github.io/_pages/about.md

 ---
 As a Ph.D. student at UMN under Dr. Nicola Elia's supervision focusing on distributed algorithms and multi-agent robotics, I aim to build computationally efficient models and algorithms to help people and robots make optimal decisions in real-time with physical interpretations, bridging the gap between pure statistical models and physics.
 I, therefore, endeavor to become a research scientist specializing in combining numerical algorithms and optimization.

-During the 2018 summer, I interned at Allen Institute for Brain Science with Dr. Anatoly Buchin.
-In the institute, I participated in the development of precise single neuron and network models with genetic optimization algorithms.
+During the 2018 summer, I interned at Allen Institute for Brain Science with Dr. Anatoly Buchin, participating in the development of precise single neuron and network models with genetic optimization algorithms.
 After the internship, I joined the UW BioRobotics Lab, working on Behavior Trees embedded Graphical Models based on medical records with Dr. Blake Hannaford.
 After earning my Masters's degree, I then worked on Image-based Unsupervised Anomaly Detection and Image Retrieval at TSMC BDSA with Dr. Yi-Chun Chen.
+I joined Amazon as an Applied Scientist Intern during 2022 summer, working on Reinforcement Learning Based Active Learning with Dr. Jiacong Li and Dr. Cecile Levasseur.

 Current Projects